rovenelabanga001/phase-1-javascript-project-mode/README.md

 - **HTML**: For the structure of the application.
 - **CSS**: For styling the application.
 - **JavaScript**: The core logic of the SPA, including DOM manipulation, event handling, and API calls.
-- **JSONBin.io**: A RESTful JSON storage platform used to store and retrieve transaction data.
+- **JSON Server**: A local JSON server to store and retrieve transaction data.
 - **Font Awesome**: For icons used in the application.

 ## Getting Started